marijnfs/zig-gll/doc/design.md

 - crumbs: []set(int)          #Used in reading out the parse graph
 - end_node: int               #Index of end node, for deparsing
 - furthest: int               #Cursor of furthest parsing node, for giving errors

++ Provides query operations like:
+  + get_all(type) for one node, or recursively
+  + squeeze, for recursive nodes that we would want in sequence (like having all lines in a block under one node)
+  + cleanup, remove nodes of certain types and compact them
+  + visitor, visit functionality, bottom up and top down, pass through or not
++ Has pretty printing functionality

 Result Structs:
 ==============